A halo model approach for mock catalogs of time-variable strong gravitational lenses: Create a mock catalog of time-variable strong lenses

 Here, although the discussion in this paper is primarily tailored for future LSST observations, we explore how the number of observable strong lenses increases with the survey depth.
 In the left panel of Fig.~\ref{fig: dN_mobs_cum}, we plot the number of lensed QSOs over an area of $20,000~\mathrm{deg}^2$ for both our fiducial Salpeter IMF and Chabrier IMF mock catalogs as a function of the $i$-band limiting magnitude, $i_\mathrm{lim}$.
 The result for the Salpeter IMF is consistent with that of \cta{2010MNRAS.405.2579O} (Fig.~3), showing a shallow slope and indicating that survey area is more crucial than survey depth for discovering many lensed QSOs.
 The result for the Chabrier IMF is similar to that of the Salpeter IMF, but showing the smaller number of lenses.
 The double- and quad-fractions are also in agreement with the results of \cta{2010MNRAS.405.2579O}, showing a gradual decrease with increasing $i_\mathrm{lim}$ The right panel depicts the results of lensed SNe for both our fiducial Salpeter IMF and Chabrier IMF mock catalogs over an area of $20,000~\mathrm{deg}^2$ with the effective survey period of $2.5$-yr.
 The slope of the number counts is steeper than the one for the lensed QSOs, suggesting that the survey depth is relatively more important for lensed SNe.
+The steeper dependence of the number of strong lenses on the limiting magnitudes for lensed SNe originates from lower source redshifts ($z \lesssim 1$) of lensed SNe where the gravitational lensing probability is more sensitive to the source redshift.
 As for \cta{2010MNRAS.405.2579O}, we find that the fraction of quad lens systems tends to be higher than the one for the lensed QSOs, due to the very large magnification bias associated with the bright lenses, and it changes rapidly as a function of the limiting magnitude.